Buenos Aires Herald: History

+As Editor-in-Chief Peter Johson got sick, Vignatti appointed Ámbito Financiero columnist on international affairs Carolina Barros to head the Herald, in 2011.
+Robert Cox returned to the newspaper as a columnist after more than thirty years of absence.
+Barros left the paper in April 2013 to become the head of institutional affairs of Corporación América, Eduardo Eurnekian's company.
+Journalist Sebastián Lacunza, editor at Ámbito Financiero's international desk, was appointed editor-in-chief.
+Since then until the shutdown of the paper, in 2017, the Buenos Aires Herald resumed a progressive approach to human and civil rights.

+In February 2015, the Indalo Group, owned by Cristóbal López and Fabián de Souza, businessmen with close ties to Cristina Fernández de Kirchner and Máximo Kirchner, bought the Herald from Vignatti.
+However, the newspaper held an independent line and avoided the polarization of the Argentine media.

 In January 2015, Damián Pachter, a journalist for the Herald's online version, broke the news of prosecutor Alberto Nisman's death to the country on Twitter.
-Nisman died in mysterious circumstances the day before he was set to give details at Congress regarding his legal charges against President Cristina Fernández de Kirchner for allegedly covering up the investigation into the 1994 AMIA Jewish community centre bombings.
+Nisman died the day before he was set to give details at Congress regarding his legal charges against President Cristina Fernández de Kirchner for allegedly covering up the investigation into the 1994 AMIA Jewish community centre bombings.
 Pachter's source remains unknown, and the journalist fled Argentina for Israel subsequently, saying he feared for his life.
 Journalists at the paper's editorial office later said that Patcher never told them that he had been threatened, and that he said that he was leaving the newspaper because of health problems.

-On Friday 28 July 2017 the last edition of the only English-language daily newspaper in Latin America was published.
-The paper had moved to weekly publication after the last daily edition on 26 October 2016, shedding most of its staff after "facing difficulties for a while now", but with the drop in circulation it was not able to survive financially.
+On Friday 28 July 2017, the last edition of the only English-language daily newspaper in Latin America was published.
+The paper became a weekly newspaper after the last daily edition on 26 October 2016, shedding most of its staff after "facing difficulties for a while now", but with the drop in circulation it was not able to survive financially.

+However, on 24 March 2023, the Buenos Aires Herald was relaunched as an online newspaper.